cben/mathdown/README.md

 ## Document hosting and privacy(?) on Firebase

 All user data is stored in Firebase.
 [Their privacy policy](https://www.firebase.com/terms/privacy-policy.html).
-Documents access (read AND edit) is by secret document id which is part of the url.  **This is unsecure** as long as mathdown.net doesn't use HTTPS (#6)!
+Documents access (read AND edit) is by secret document id which is part of the url.
+This is grossly unsecure unless using HTTPS.

 The downside is users can't really control their data.
 Running a "self-hosted" copy of the site still leaves all data in the hands of Firebase.
 See #4 for more discussion.

 The upside is all forks interoperate; you can change the design or tweak the editor and still access same documents.
-E.g. http://mathdown.net/index.html?doc=demo and http://rhythmus.be/mathdown/index.html?doc=demo look different but access the same doc -- and real-time collaboration between them works!
+E.g. https://mathdown.net/index.html?doc=demo and http://rhythmus.be/mathdown/index.html?doc=demo look different but access the same doc -- and real-time collaboration between them works!

 I'm so far on the [free Firebase plan](https://www.firebase.com/pricing.html) - 50 concurrent (not sure if 1:1 with users), 100 MB Data Storage (used more than half).  => Will need $49/mo plan as soon as I get non-negligible usage. https://mathdown.firebaseio.com/?page=Analytics